seespinoza/TCR_GUI_Suite/README.md

 ## Package dependencies
  - Before actually running the software Docker and xQuartz both need to be installed.
-Installation of these two additional software is automatically performed by the `run.sh` script.
+Installation of these two additional software is automatically performed by the `run.command` script.

 *Note: xQuartz is not necessary on Linux systems.*